·8 min read·comparison, webhook-testing, developer-tools

 Verdict

 Essential tool for local development, but complements (not replaces) a webhook testing tool.
 Use ngrok to forward webhooks to localhost, use HookRay to inspect and debug them.
+See ngrok vs HookRay (2026) for the deeper comparison.

 How to Choose the Right Tool